Encrypted transport and managed storage

 These vendors may process customer data when Arbor Cloud is used.

-GitHub terms and security programManaged platform controlsManaged platform controlsPCI DSS Level 1PII scrubbing configured in application codeThese are roadmap items until an external audit, signed agreement, or launched program exists.
+GitHub terms and security programManaged platform controlsManaged platform controlsPCI DSS Level 1PII scrubbing configured in application codeNo badge theater.
+If something is not finished, it stays named here.

-Architecture overview, subprocessors, data flow, and security questionnaire answers are available on request.
+Architecture overview, subprocessors, and data flow notes are available on request.

 Responsible disclosure is active.
-A paid bounty is not launched yet.
+A paid bounty program is not launched yet.

 Email security@getarbor.dev with reproduction steps.
 We acknowledge reports, triage them, and coordinate disclosure with researchers who act in good faith.